 Stay Sharp and Knowledgeable

 To help the brain stay active and sharp, it needs to be stimulated.
-Seniors are highly encouraged to continuously acquire new skills and broaden their horizons.
-Simple activities such as puzzles can stimulate their minds and help them stay nimble.
+You are highly encouraged to continuously acquire new skills and broaden your horizons.
+Simple activities such as puzzles can stimulate your mind and stay nimble.

-Other such simple activities include jigsaw, sudoku puzzles, or any other simple games where seniors get to utilize their problem-solving abilities.
+Other such simple activities include jigsaw, sudoku puzzles, or any other simple games where you get to utilize your problem-solving abilities.
 Creative seniors may even wish to try out crafts or coloring books.
 Such activities invigorate minds and encourage youthfulness!

 Maintain Social Connections

-Another common concern seniors face is loneliness.
-The reduction in social interactions can lead to them feeling lonely and isolated from society.
+The reduction in social interactions can lead to feeling lonely and isolated from society.
 Loneliness has been known to be potentially linked to issues such as dementia and other chronic illnesses.
 It is therefore important to consistently check on mental health!

-Simple activities like video calls can greatly improve the mood of seniors cooped up at home.
-Another alternative will be for seniors to live in a senior living community, such as the Conservatory At Alden Bridge.
-In such communities, seniors can continue to enjoy what they love to do, in the comfort of a safe and friendly community.
-There are also activities and events planned regularly so that seniors always have something to look forward to.
+Simple activities like video calls can greatly improve your mood.
+Another alternative will be living in a retirement community, such as the Conservatory At Alden Bridge.
+In such communities, you can continue to enjoy what you love to do, in the comfort of a safe and friendly community.
+There are also activities and events planned regularly so that you always have something to look forward to.

-At Conservatory At Alden Bridge, we are committed to ensuring seniors enjoy their time in the community.
+At Conservatory At Alden Bridge, we are committed to ensuring you enjoy your time in the community.
 You can even schedule a tour to see the location for yourself!
 You can also contact us by calling 832-843-9962.
 Our Senior Lifestyle Counselors will be more than happy to provide you with more information about the community and show you the reasons residents love Conservatory At Alden Bridge.